docarray/docarray/docs/user_guide/storing/index_elastic.md

     ```

-The following examples is based on [ElasticDocIndex](docarray.index.backends.elastic.ElasticDocIndex),
+The following examples is based on [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex],
-but should also work with [ElasticV7DocIndex](docarray.index.backends.elastic.ElasticV7DocIndex)
+but will also work for [ElasticV7DocIndex][docarray.index.backends.elasticv7.ElasticV7DocIndex].

 # Start ElasticSearch